GeraldLeikam/tutorials/guides/windows/server2022/create_hetzner_snapshot.md

-# Setup of a server at Hetzner Cloud using a snapshot.
+# Setup of a server at Hetzner Cloud using a snapshot